m2osw/snaprfs/README.md

 The `snaprfs` service is a remote file system used to seemlessly duplicate files between your cluster computers.

+# Documentation

+This section defines what is currently working in the existing implementation of the `snaprfs` service.

+## Service Configuration

+The service is setup by editing:

+    /etc/snaprfs/snaprfs.d/50-snaprfs.conf

+This is the administrator file that is expected to be edited manually.
+Other packages may install their own setup file in the same directory using different numbers instead of 50.

+**IMPORTANT NOTE:** The configuration files here do not define the set of
+                    files to be copied.

+The package configuration file is defined here:

+    /etc/snaprfs/snaprfs.conf

+That file includes documentation about the command line options supported by the `snaprfs` service.
+You will want to edit the `listen` and if you want inter-cluster connections, the `secure_listen` parameters.
+These defined a URI for the `snaprfs` service to listen to.

+The `communicatord_listen` parameter should already be set to the default which should work as is, assuming you did not change the default listen parameters of the communicator daemon.
+As a programmer, I change this parameter to a socket created in the BUILD directory.
+For example:

+    communicatord_listen=cd:///home/snapwebsites/snapcpp/BUILD/Debug/contrib/communicatord/tmp/communicatord.sock

+Just make sure that your `communicatord` service creates that Unix socket.

+## Watch Configuration

+The `snaprfs` service listens for file changes in directories--see the `eventdispatcher` project for the `file_changed` connection class for details.

+By default, the `snaprfs` service reads configuration files that match the following pattern:

+    /usr/share/snaprfs/watch-dirs/*.conf

+For dynamic definitions, it also reads files using the following pattern:

+    /var/lib/snaprfs/watch-dirs/*.conf

+The list of `watch-dirs` directories can be changed in the Service Configuration files by setting the `watch_dirs` parameter.
+The default looks like this:

+    watch_dirs=/usr/share/snaprfs/watch-dirs:/var/lib/snaprfs/watch-dirs

+The file format is documented in the following files installed by the main package:

+    /usr/share/snaprfs/watch-dirs/README.md

+# Ideas

+The following are all the ideas I threw at it when starting on this project.
+At the moment, only the features documented above are available.
+Other features may be added as time passes.

 ## Features

 The following are the main features of this file system: